Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: The Architecture of

 \subsection{Preprocessing - Walk Sampling \& Encoding}

-The bottleneck of current SGRL frameworks is how to rapidly acquire the $m$-hop neighbors for each queried set of nodes, which is a disposable procedure with inherent dependency. \proj proposes to decompose the $m$-hop subgraph into a set of $m$-length walks over the graph that start from each node in the queried set of nodes.
-Each set contains $M$ walks.
-This yields several benefits.
-First, walks are regular and thus extremely efficient to be stored and accessed.
-Secondly, sub-sampling subgraphs by walks intrinsically addresses the computational issues induced by the long-tail node degree distribution.
-Most importantly, the sampled walks grouped with respect to their starting nodes can be potentially shared by different subgraph queries.
-Our design decouples SGRL from redundant subgraph extraction and empowers the reusability of pre-processed data.
-We summarize the routine of pre-processing in \proj coupling with the support of hash-indexed storage in Algorithm \ref{alg:pdf} and introduce the specifics next.
+The bottleneck of current SGRL frameworks is how to cheaply acquire the $m$-hop neighbors for each queried set of nodes. \proj proposes to decompose the $m$-hop subgraph into a set of $m$-length walks that start from the queried set of nodes.
+As the walks are regular, their storage and access are extremely efficient.
+This also resolves the computational problem caused by the long-tailed distribution of node degrees.
+More importantly, the collected walks grouped by their starting nodes can be shared and reused among different queries.
+Our design decouples SGRL from redundant subgraph extraction and enables the reusability of preprocessed data.
+We summarize the preprocessing routines with the support of hash-indexed storage in Algorithm \ref{alg:pdf} and introduce the specifics next.

-\textbf{Walk Sampling.} During preprocessing, \proj samples $M$-many $m$-step walks for every node in the given graph.
-As Fig. \ref{fig:gather} (upper left) shows, the sampled walks are grouped in a set $\mathcal{W}_u$, where $u$ denotes the starting node of walks.
-The job of walk sampling can be easily divided into parallelizable pieces.
-We implement the parallelization based on NumPy and OpenMP framework in C. Moreover, to further accelerate walk sampling, we use compressed sparse row (CSR) to represent the graph.
+\textbf{Walk Sampling.} During preprocessing, \proj samples $M$-many $m$-step walks for every node in a given graph.
+As Fig. \ref{fig:gather} (upper left) shows, the sampled walks are grouped in a set $\mathcal{W}_u$, where $u$ denotes the starting node of these walks.
+Walk sampling can be easily divided into parallelizable pieces.
+The parallelization is implemented based on NumPy and OpenMP framework in C. Moreover, to further accelerate walk sampling, we use compressed sparse row (CSR) to represent the graph.
 The CSR format consists of two arrays, \texttt{idxptr} of length $|\mathcal{V}|+1$ used to record the degrees of nodes, and \texttt{indices} of size $|\mathcal{E}|$, each row of which corresponds to the neighbor list per node.
-CSR allows intensive fast access to the neighbors of a node while maintaining low memory consumption of the graph, which is vital for walk sampling in large-scale graphs.
+CSR allows intensive fast access to the neighbors of a node while keeping the memory cost low, which is vital for walk sampling in large-scale graphs.

-\textbf{Relative Positional Encoding (RPE).} Structural information gets lost by decomposing subgraphs into walks. \proj compensates such loss via RPE to locate the relative position of a node in each subgraph, which characterizes the structural contribution of the node to its corresponding subgraph.
+\textbf{Relative Positional Encoding (RPE).} Structural information gets lost after breaking subgraphs into walks. \proj compensates such loss via RPE to locate the relative position of a node in each sampled subgraph, which characterizes the structural contribution of the node to its corresponding subgraph.